Apple scab is a fungal disease caused by the fungus Venturia inaequalis, which affects leaves, fruit and twigs.

 Tree recovery will be proportional to the severity of the infection at the time of treatment.
 PHOSPHO-jet will elicit a plant health response that helps trees endure the infection and look healthier and more robust.

-Main photo taken by Joseph O’Brien, USDA Forest Service, Bugwood.org
+Leaves infected taken by: Joseph O’Brien, USDA Forest Service, Bugwood.org

-Spots photo taken by Srdjan Acimovic, Arborjet Inc.
+Olive Green taken by: Srdjan Acimovic, Arborjet Inc.